GABO-LLC/landing-page/README.md

-# Great Apps Better Opportunities
+# Great Apps, Better Opportunities
 This is our landing page codebase.